karanpratapsingh/learn-go/README.md

 Because this channel is buffered, we can send these values into the channel without a corresponding concurrent receive.
 This means _sends_ to a buffered channel block only when the buffer is full and _receives_ block when the buffer is empty.

-By default, a channel is unbuffered and has a capacity of 0, hence, we omit the second argument to the `make` function.
+By default, a channel is unbuffered and has a capacity of 0, hence, we omit the second argument of the `make` function.

 Next, we have directional channels.